xizon/funda-ui/packages/Input/README.md

 ## Complex use of popup and default value

-Lets you callback the handle exposed as a ref.
+Lets you callback the handle exposed as attribute `contentRef`.

 ```js